-“You walk into Ituri’s Internally Displaced Camp and see a population living in far too close quarters in deplorable living conditions in these very makeshift bamboo huts.
-It’s the rainy season and they are living on an inclined mound, so when it rains, sewage, dirty water and rubbish dirt comes all around them.
+“You walk into Ituri’s Internally Displaced Camp and see a population living in far-too-close quarters in deplorable living conditions in very makeshift bamboo huts.
+It’s the rainy season and they are living on an inclined mound, so when it rains, sewage, dirty water and rubbish comes all around them.
 It’s a very chaotic environment.
 People are cooking whatever they can (roots, leaves, etc.).
 The toilets are an absolute mess; the water systems are overflowing.
-And I have to take a minute before I walk in to really get a sense of what it would be like to live there for 5 minutes, let alone 5 months.”
+And I have to take a minute before I walk in to really get a sense of what it would be like to live there for five minutes, let alone five months.”

 -Mike McCusker, Emergency Response Unit

 The displaced Congolese in Ituri are predominantly subsistence farmers who are missing the critical planting season.
-This means that their livelihoods are being severely impacted.
-Yet they are too scared to go back to their villages of origin to cultivate their crops due to prolonged tribal conflict.
+Though their livelihoods are being severely affected, they are too scared to go back to their villages of origin to cultivate their crops due to prolonged tribal conflict.

 When people in the camp speak to Mike, they tell him they need everything: food, clean water, sanitation services.
 They want an education for their children, who have missed three cycles of school.
 They want protection, especially for their children who feel vulnerable and exposed in an unsafe environment.
-They are living with strangers with very little protection and limited to no access to any basic services.
-Women and young girls experience severe violations of gender-based violence both while on the run and when confined to camp living.
+They are living with strangers with very little protection, and with limited or no access to any basic services.
+Women and young girls experience severe instances of gender-based violence, both while on the run and when confined to camp living.
 Says Mike:

-International Medical Corps will be deploying two mobile medical units to Ituri, each with one doctor, two nurses and a number of community outreach health workers.
-Our team is working to identify the most pressing needs in Ituri and expanding services in healthcare, nutrition, and the prevention of gender-based violence as well as treatment for survivors.
+International Medical Corps has deployed two mobile medical units to Ituri, each with one doctor, two nurses and a number of community-outreach health workers.
+Our team is working to identify the most pressing needs in Ituri and expanding services in healthcare and nutrition, while working to prevent gender-based violence and provide treatment for survivors.

-“DRC doesn’t get the global media attention or funding that it deserves, largely because it’s chronically overlooked and underserved, meaning many people are dying from preventable causes.
-The displacement numbers—that rival your Syrias and Yemens—just don’t reach headlines.
-In fact, in recent humanitarian literature, DRC is forecasted to be the #1 global crisis in 2018.”
+“DRC doesn’t get the global media attention or funding that it deserves, largely because it’s chronically overlooked and underserved—meaning many people are dying from preventable causes.
+The displacement numbers, which rival Syria and Yemen, just don’t reach headline level.
+But actually, in recent humanitarian literature, DRC is forecast to be the #1 global crisis in 2018.”

 Despite the emergencies rarely reaching headlines, International Medical Corps has worked tirelessly in DRC since 1999, reaching conflict-affected populations in the most underserved areas.
 Through Mike’s firsthand accounts from Ituri, we will continue to call the world’s attention to this forgotten crisis.
-Stay tuned over the next few months as we continue to reach those most in need and report back on events unfolding in Ituri.
+Stay tuned in the coming months as we continue to reach those most in need and report back on events unfolding in Ituri.

 13 million people in DRC are currently in dire need of humanitarian relief.